knickodem/DIFreport/README.md

   items to vary over levels of `dif.groups`.

-The information supplied to `dif_prep()` (which is passed to `dif_impact()` through `dif.models`) provides additional details about how the standardized mean differences are computed
+The information supplied to `dif_prep()` (which is passed to `dif_impact()` provides additional details about how the standardized mean differences are computed

-- standardized mean differences are computed for `cond.groups`.
-If `cond.groups == dif.groups` unconditional standardized mean
-  differences are reported.
-Otherwise standardized mean differences are computed condition on `dif.groups`.

 - The standard deviation used to standardize the effect size is given by `ref.name` if supplied.